-- Police Officers - 2.
+- 1. Police Officers - 2.
 Emergency Dispatchers - 3.
 Security Officers assigned to monitor or control access to Burrell property and/or NMSU property. - 4.
 President of the College - 5.
 Dean of the College - 6.
 Associate Vice President of Administration - 7.
 Assistant Vice President of Student Affairs or other Office of Student Affairs Staff - 8.
 Assistant Vice President of Human Resources or other Office of Human Resources staff - 9.
-Director of Compliance or other Office of Compliance Staff, - 10.
+Associate Vice President of Institutional Effectiveness - 10.
+Environmental Health and Safety Officer - 11.
 Title IX Coordinator